ScreenQA: Large-Scale Question-Answer Pairs over Mobile App Screenshots: Abstract

 \section{Abstract}

-We present a new task and dataset, ScreenQA, for screen content understanding via question answering.
-The existing screen datasets are focused either on structure and component-level understanding, or on a much higher-level composite task such as navigation and task completion.
-We attempt to bridge the gap between these two by annotating~80,000+ question-answer pairs over the RICO dataset in hope to benchmark the screen reading comprehension capacity.
+We introduce ScreenQA, a novel benchmarking dataset designed to advance screen content understanding through question answering.
+The existing screen datasets are focused either on low-level structural and component understanding, or on a much higher-level composite task such as navigation and task completion for autonomous agents.
+ScreenQA attempts to bridge this gap.
+By annotating~86k question-answer pairs over the RICO dataset, we aim to benchmark the screen reading comprehension capacity, thereby laying the foundation for vision-based automation over screenshots.
+Our annotations encompass full answers, short answer phrases, and corresponding UI contents with bounding boxes, enabling four subtasks to address various application scenarios.
+We evaluate the dataset's efficacy using both open-weight and proprietary models in zero-shot, fine-tuned, and transfer learning settings.
+We further demonstrate positive transfer to web applications, highlighting its potential beyond mobile applications.